Beehive: Symbolism

 The beehive is a commonly used symbol in various human cultures.
 In Europe, it was used by the Romans as well as in heraldry.
 Most heraldic representation of beehives is in the form of a skep.
 Bees (and beehives) have some symbols often associated with them though it is not universal:

 In modern times, it is a key symbol in Freemasonry.
-In masonic lectures, it represents industry and co-operation, and as a metaphor cautioning against intellectual laziness, warning that "he that will so demean himself as not to be endeavoring to add to the common stock of knowledge and understanding, maybe deemed a drone in the hive of nature, a useless member of society, and unworthy of our protection as Masons."
+In masonic lectures, it represents industry and cooperation, and as a metaphor cautioning against intellectual laziness, warning that "he that will so demean himself as not to be endeavoring to add to the common stock of knowledge and understanding, may be deemed a drone in the hive of nature, a useless member of society, and unworthy of our protection as Masons."

 The beehive appears on the 3rd Degree emblems on the Tracing Board of Royal Cumberland No. 41, Bath and is explained as such:

-The beehive is also used with similar meaning by the Church of Jesus Christ of Latter-day Saints, informally known as Mormons.
-From Latter-day Saint usage, it has become one of the State symbols of Utah (see Deseret).
+The beehive is also used with a similar meaning by the Church of Jesus Christ of Latter-day Saints.
+From Latter-day Saint usage, it has become one of the state symbols of Utah (see Deseret).

-Relocation and destruction
+Population, relocation and destruction

+Population

+A beekeeper populates a new hive by reproduction from an existing hive.
+They move brood combs, with worker bees, from existing hives for insertion into the new, empty hive.
+The workers, themselves, can alter cells containing eggs, to grow into queen bees.
+Upon hatching, the queens fight until one is left.